 Seasonally adjusted estimates of labour force for any particular group are derived by adding the seasonally adjusted estimates of employment and unemployment for that group.
-Similarly, seasonally adjusted rates (e.g. unemployment rate) are calculated by dividing the seasonally adjusted numerator by the seasonally adjusted denominator.
+Similarly, seasonally adjusted rates (for example, unemployment rate) are calculated by dividing the seasonally adjusted numerator by the seasonally adjusted denominator.
 In the case of the participation rate and employment rate, only the numerator is seasonally adjusted since it is not appropriate to adjust population.

-Adjustment for reference week effect
+6.8 Adjustment for reference week effect